DerMolo/JAMLIST.FM/SETUP_GUIDE.md

    # Example: http://192.168.1.100:3000
    ```

-2. You can now use the app from any device on your local network!
+2. You can now use the app from any device on your local network.

 ---

-## ☁️ Deploying to Production (Vercel - Recommended)
+## Deploying to Production (Vercel - Recommended)

-Vercel is the easiest way to deploy Next.js apps.
+Vercel is the recommended platform for deploying Next.js applications.

 ### Step 1: Prepare for Deployment

 1. Push your code to GitHub, GitLab, or Bitbucket
-2. Ensure `.env` is in `.gitignore` (already set up)
+2. Ensure `.env` is in `.gitignore` (already configured)

 ### Step 2: Deploy to Vercel